 SUNY, CUNY students whose families make up to $125,000 annually can apply for tuition-free college

-√ Complete 30 credits per year towards their program of study (including summer and winter terms);
+√ Complete 30 credits per year toward their program of study (including summer and winter terms)

-√ Be on track to graduate on time with an associate's degree in two years or a Bachelor's Degree in four years; and
+√ Be on track to graduate on time with an associate degree in two years or a bachelor’s degree in four years

-The 2021-22 Excelsior Scholarship application is open to first-time students entering college in the fall 2021 and current college students who have never received the Excelsior Scholarship.
+The 2022-23 Excelsior Scholarship application is open to first-time students entering college in the fall 2022 term, and current college students who have never received the Excelsior Scholarship.
 Current Excelsior Scholarship recipients should not complete this application.
 Students eligible for the Excelsior Scholarship under the Senator José Peralta New York State DREAM Act can apply here.

-Nearly 230,000 New York residents attend CUNY or SUNY tuition-free thanks to the addition of students receiving the Excelsior Scholarship.
+More than 190,000 New York residents now attend CUNY or SUNY tuition-free thanks to the addition of students receiving the Excelsior Scholarship.

 Applications will be accepted through Aug.
 31.